Timeline of the 2019–2020 Hong Kong protests (November 2019): 18 November

 An estimated 100 secondary school students remained at PolyU in the afternoon.
 Some of their parents organised a sit-in near the university urging police to allow their children to leave, and about 20 school principals asked the government to allow them to enter the campus to meet their students inside and bring them out.
 At night, some injured people left the campus with the help of paramedics, though they had to provide their personal information to police before leaving.
 Another group of protesters escaped the campus by climbing down ropes from a footbridge.
 These protesters were then driven away with motorbikes on a road below.

 Thousands of people gathered on main roads in Kowloon at night, in solidarity with those who remained trapped at PolyU.
 Protesters threw petrol bombs, while police officers responded with tear gas rounds and water cannon.
 Footage showed the police allegedly driving a van at high speed into protesters on Nathan Road during their clearance operation.
 Police arrested 51 people who "claimed to be medics or journalists" at the university, saying that twelve of the purported medics did not have first aid qualifications; the police added that anyone walking out of the university campus would be charged with rioting.

 After midnight, more than 100 people left the PolyU campus, after a delegation of secondary school principals negotiated with police to allow minors to leave the campus and return home.
 Those under 16 were released after having their identities taken, though police reserved the right to prosecute them in the future; whereas, those who were 16 or above were arrested immediately.

+Court cases

+In the evening of 18 November, police arrested 213 people in a dispersal operation in the Yau Ma Tei district of Kowloon who had tried to reach PolyU.
+The operation was directed against what a judge in October 2023 called one of the most violent riots in the history of Hong Kong.
+All cases in the following paragraph relate to that mass arrest.

+On 4 February 2023, eleven people were convicted of rioting, with two of them, who had been carrying cable ties, also convicted of possessing instruments with purpose to damage property.
+On 11 March 2023 they were sentenced to between 51 and 55 months in jail.
+Two of those convicted had their bids for leave to appeal rejected on 20 October 2023.
+On 20 May 2023, 13 people were convicted of rioting.
+On 26 July 2023, ten people were convicted of rioting, and one in addition for possession of offensive weapon in public place.
+On 31 October, six of the ten were sentenced to five years in prison for rioting; three others who had previously pleaded guilty received sentences of three years and nine months.